-1.15 The following is a non-exhaustive and purely indicative list of events of the type which might constitute inside information (i.e. the fact that an event does not appear on the list does not mean it cannot be inside information nor does the fact that an event is included on the list mean that it automatically will be inside information).
-However, as noted above, it is the specific circumstances of each case which need to be considered.
+1.15 The following is a non-exhaustive and purely indicative list of events of the type which might constitute inside information.
+The fact that an event does not appear on the list does not mean it cannot be inside information.
+Nor does the fact that an event is included on the list mean that it automatically will be inside information: the materiality of the event needs to be considered.
+Something would only constitute inside information if it was sufficiently material.
+Moreover, as noted above, it is the specific circumstances of each case which need to be considered.